State Health Plan Operations 101

 Several vendors directly manage Plan funds.
 That means that while you submit your premium payment to a Durham address, the check is made out to the Plan and deposited into a Plan bank account, not a Blue Cross NC account.
 The same is true if you submit the payment electronically.
 The Plan has separate ACH accounts to receive these funds.
 Similarly, if you are utilizing ACA service through Benefitfocus, and remit payment to the Plan’s offices in Raleigh, the check is made out to the Plan and deposited into a Plan bank account.

-Next year, we’ll begin transitioning premium billing services to iTEDIUM.
-The group premiums will be sent to a new lockbox, managed by iTEDIUM, but the funds will be deposited into a Plan bank account.
-And when Aetna comes onboard two years from now in 2025 as the Plan's TPA, you may be asked to remit a wage garnishment to Aetna, but the check will be made out to the Plan and deposited in a Plan bank account.
+Group premium billing services are administered by iTEDIUM.
+Group premiums are sent to a lockbox, managed by iTEDIUM, but the funds will be deposited into a Plan bank account.
+And when Aetna becomes Plan's TPA (1.1.25), you may be asked to remit a wage garnishment to Aetna, but the check will be made out to the Plan and deposited in a Plan bank account.
 Regardless of where you may be directed to remit payment to the Plan, the funds will be deposited directly into a Plan bank account.
 The W-9 for these payments is always the same.
 The entity on the W-9 is the Plan and the address on the W-9 is the Plan’s Raleigh address.

 Blue Cross NC, iTEDIUM, and soon Aetna, also issue checks from the Plan’s bank accounts.
 All of these checks are on Plan paper with the Treasurer’s signature.
 While Plan vendors are on the front lines of the Plan’s cash management, Plan staff has oversight of all these functions.
 All these Plan Vendors and TPAs are required to submit a litany of back-up detail and reports to support all of the transactions.
 Additionally, Plan staff audit the vendors on a routine basis.